RNA-FRETools/MASH-FRET/docs/simulation/workflow.md

 ## Create intensity trajectories and images

-FRET state sequences are then converted into donor and acceptor fluorescence intensities using `Itot,em`, the pure donor emission in the absence of acceptor.
+FRET state sequences are then converted into donor and acceptor fluorescence intensities using *I*tot,em, the pure donor emission in the absence of acceptor.
-Donor anisotropy is introduced here, by adjusting donor fluorescence intensities with the gamma factor `g`.
+Donor anisotropy is introduced here, by adjusting donor fluorescence intensities with the gamma factor *g*.
-Imperfect experimental setup is simulated by adding channel-specific bleedthrough `bt` and direct excitation `dE` to the respective fluorescence intensities.
+Imperfect experimental setup is simulated by adding channel-specific bleedthrough *bt* and direct excitation *dE* to the respective fluorescence intensities.

 *From FRET to fluorescence intensities:*
 [equations]